okumuskaan/tuma_fading_cf/README.md

-# TUMA Over Fading Channels With CF Massive MIMO
+# Type-Based Unsourced Multiple Access Over Fading Channels with Cell-Free Massive MIMO

 ## Overview

-This repository contains the implementation of the algorithm presented in our paper, [**Type-Based Unsourced Multiple Access (TUMA) Over Fading Channels With Cell-Free (CF) Massive MIMO.**](https://arxiv.org/abs/2504.19954)
+This repository contains the implementation of the algorithm presented in our paper, [**Type-Based Unsourced Multiple Access (TUMA) Over Fading Channels with Cell-Free (CF) Massive MIMO.**](https://ieeexplore.ieee.org/document/11195493) presented at ISIT 2025.

 The project includes simulations and decoding algorithms tailored for large-scale random access communication under fading channels using centralized and distributed decoders.
 The proposed decoders builds upon multisource approximate message passing (AMP), which is adapted here to handle message collisions — a critical challenge in unsourced random access.
 Our decoder uses Bayesian estimation to recover both the message list and their transmission multiplicities in CF MIMO systems.